Skip to main content

 Official Utah resources

 Keep this short list handy.
-Use official pages first when rules, phone numbers, forms, or income limits may have changed.
+Use official pages first when phone numbers, forms, income limits, or program rules may have changed.

 Resumen en español

 Las Agencias del Área sobre el Envejecimiento en Utah ayudan a personas mayores y cuidadores a encontrar servicios locales.
-Pueden ayudar con comidas, transporte, apoyo para cuidadores, preguntas sobre Medicare, ayuda legal, opciones de cuidado en casa, centros para personas mayores y reportes de seguridad.
+Pueden ayudar con comidas, transporte, centros para personas mayores, apoyo para cuidadores, preguntas sobre Medicare, ayuda legal, opciones de cuidado en casa y reportes de seguridad.
 Si alguien está en peligro ahora, llame al 911.
 Para reportar abuso, negligencia o explotación de un adulto vulnerable, llame a Adult Protective Services al 1-800-371-7897 durante horas de oficina.
-Para comida, renta, servicios públicos u otros recursos locales, llame al 211 o mande un texto al 801-845-2211.
+Para comida, renta, servicios públicos u otros recursos locales, llame al 211 o mande un texto con su código postal al 801-845-2211.
 Use su condado para encontrar la oficina correcta y confirme las reglas antes de solicitar ayuda.

 FAQs